Carter F. Bales: Philanthropy and environmentalism

 Bales has been active in environmental matters for more than 40 years.
-In 2007, he worked with McKinsey to prepare the landmark report entitled, Reducing U.S. Greenhouse Gas Emissions: How Much at What Cost?
+In 2007, he worked with McKinsey to prepare the landmark report entitled.
 In 2008 and 2009, he worked with Project Catalyst and other initiatives in support of the UNFCCC process in framing the economics of environmental improvement strategies in the United States and elsewhere.

 Bales serves on the boards of a number of environmental organizations, including The North Shore Land Alliance (where he is the Founding Chair), The Grand Canyon Trust (where he was formerly Vice Chair), the Adirondack Nature Conservancy, The Center for Market Innovation at the Natural Resources Defense Council, and the Advisory Council to Resources for the Future.

 Previously, Bales was Vice Chairman and Chairman of the International Committee of the Board of Governors of The Nature Conservancy and Chairman of the Board of Trustees of The Nature Conservancy of New York.

 In past years, Bales was Vice Chairman of the New York State Foundation for Science, Technology and Innovation (before it merged into the NYS Department of Economic Development), a Trustee and Special Advisor to the Echoing Green Foundation, Chairman of the Leadership Council of The Clean Economy Network, President of Cancer Research Institute, a trustee of Union Theological Seminary, and a trustee of the Episcopal School in the City of New York.

 Bales received an Honorary Doctorate in Humane Letters from Skidmore College in 2009 for his environmental leadership.

 Bales is a member of the Council on Foreign Relations.

 Bales has published a number of articles and is a frequent speaker on environmental matters.
 His article, “Containing Climate Change” (co-authored with Rick Duke), appeared in Foreign Affairs (September–October 2008).